nikolai2111/Electronic_load_DL24/README.md

 # Installing

 Sorry, no installer.
 Using this software requires the same steps on Win, Linux and macOS:
+1. Clone the repo or use "download zip"
-1. get python if you don't have it; I used 3.12.3 -> create new environment `pyenv virtualenv E-Load_DL24`
+2. Get python if you don't have it; I used 3.11.9 and 3.12.3 and create new environment `pyenv virtualenv E-Load_DL24`.
-2. clone the repo or use "download zip"
+3. Activate virtual environment `pyenv activate E-Load_DL24`.
-3. run `pip install -r requirements.txt`
+4. Install requirements with `pip install -r requirements.txt`

 # Usage
-1. Activate virtual environment `pyenv activate E-Load_DL24`
+1. Activate virtual environment `pyenv activate E-Load_DL24`.
-2. Start the application by running `python main.py`
+2. Start the application by running `python main.py`.